People say that God, like Love, is a verb. I think Family is, too.

 I don’t know if it’s relevant, but I do know that the fact that my mom and biological dad have been married and divorced three times is worth noting.
 Between all my parents rest seven divorces, a graveyard of Goodhardgood.

 Family is the fracturing and the act of stitching back together.
 It’s the ripping apart before the hot-glue-gunning.
 Family is the people pictured in the photo, and those who choose to show up for them when it has all hit the fan.
 Family are the in-laws who help rewrite every old story you ever told yourself about True Love.

 It’s the community of people singing and yelling amen behind the big open doors of my church, where big stained glass windows help us all see the humanity in each other on Sunday mornings.
 My brothers and sisters at Denver Community Church Uptown welcome my sorry as AS IS.
 They’ll welcome yours too!

 Later this afternoon we’ve got a big party planned to celebrate the end of summer, and my family is in town.
-Daddy is here, like he always has been—steady and supportive.
+Daddy is here, like he always has been—steady and supportive and mildly dissociated.
 Aunt Fi and her giant blue eyes flew in and did puzzles with the big girls before watching Project Runway with me.
-Mama will be here too and I finally found an identity outside of her, which means I don’t have to explode. _ _ _ won’t be here because I don’t want carrots, rage, or rejection for a fourth time.
+Mama will be here too and I finally found an identity outside of her, which means I don’t have to explode.
+Pat won’t be here because I don’t want rejection for a fourth time.